-A second method for reducing this interaction is to employ additional pulse shaping techniques.
-Our simulation of the gate with the current experimental parameters and a standard Gaussian ramp of $\Omega_1$ demonstrates a notable reduction in unitary infidelity to approximately 0.1-0.2~\%, while slightly increasing the gate duration to approximately 410-450~$\mathrm{\mathrm{\mu} s}$.
+A second method for reducing this interaction is to employ additional pulse-shaping techniques.
+Our simulation of the gate with the current experimental parameters and a standard Gaussian ramp of $\Omega_1$ demonstrates a notable reduction in unitary infidelity to approximately 0.1\%-0.2\%, while slightly increasing the gate duration to approximately 410-450~\textmu s.
 It is expected that similar improvements can be achieved with higher gradients.
 More sophisticated pulse schemes are predicted to further enhance this reduction, potentially by an order of magnitude.

-\section{RF amplitude calibration}
+\section{RF AMPLITUDE CALIBRATION}

-The gate scheme requires a well-calibrated Rabi frequency $\Omega_1^{\text{Amp}}$, matching the chosen parameter $\Omega_1^{\text{Phase}}$, explained in Eq. \eqref{Eq:DriveHamiltonian}.
-Experimentally, we calibrate the physical Rabi frequency $\Omega_1^{\text{Amp}}$ by well known Rabi measurements.
-We address each qubit by a not phase-modulated on-resonant RF field near $2\pi \times 12.6$~GHz.
-We measure the excitation probability for different interaction times, and fit the data using a sinusoidal function, thus extracting the Rabi frequency $\Omega_1^{\text{Amp}}$.
-By accordingly changing the RF amplitude, we calibrate $\Omega_1^{\text{Amp}} \approx \Omega_1^{\text{Phase}}$.
+The gate scheme requires a well-calibrated Rabi frequency $\Omega_1^{\text{amp}}$, matching the chosen parameter $\Omega_1^{\text{phase}}$, explained in Eq. \eqref{Eq:DriveHamiltonian}.
+Experimentally, we calibrate the physical Rabi frequency $\Omega_1^{\text{amp}}$ by well-known Rabi measurements.
+We address each qubit by an on-resonant rf field near $2\pi \times 12.6$~GHz that is not phase modulated.
+We measure the excitation probability for different interaction times and fit the data using a sinusoidal function, thus extracting the Rabi frequency $\Omega_1^{\text{amp}}$.
+By accordingly changing the rf amplitude, we calibrate $\Omega_1^{\text{amp}} \approx \Omega_1^{\text{phase}}$.

-In order to efficiently carry out this calibration, we also measure the nonlinear dependence between the amplitude of the RF signal and the observed Rabi frequency.
-Addressing one qubit transition on resonance using the RF signal generated with an AWG, we measure Rabi oscillations with frequencies up to $2\pi \times 200$~kHz.
+In order to efficiently carry out this calibration, we also measure the nonlinear dependence between the amplitude of the rf signal and the observed Rabi frequency.
+Addressing one qubit transition on resonance using the rf signal generated with an AWG, we measure Rabi oscillations with frequencies up to $2\pi \times 200$~kHz.
 We show the measured frequencies in Fig. \ref{fig:RabifreqCalibration}.
-Saturation sets in for RF amplitudes at about half the maximum amplitude.
-For desired Rabi frequencies close to the trap frequency, we operate in this nonlinear regime which can also affects the usage of amplitude-modulated fields.
+Saturation sets in for rf amplitudes at about half the maximum amplitude.
+For desired Rabi frequencies close to the trap frequency, we operate in this nonlinear regime, which can also affect the usage of amplitude-modulated fields.

-\section{Tomography}
+\section{TOMOGRAPHY}

 The density matrix of a quantum state can be expanded into a superposition of mutually orthogonal basis operators $A_i$,